Embird Embroidery Software

 Lettering

-3. Place lettering object on top of the Mesh object.
-Resize lettering to fit inside of the Mesh object.
+3. Place the lettering object on top of the Mesh object.
+Resize the lettering to fit inside the Mesh object.

-4. Use main menu > Transform > Envelope command to enter the envelope mode.
-Adjust the lettering object with envelope.
-Notice the space left around lettering inside the Mesh object to allow growing of the sprouts.
+4. Use the main menu > Transform > Envelope command to enter the envelope mode.
+Adjust the lettering object with the envelope.
+Notice the space left around the lettering inside the Mesh object to allow the sprouts to grow.

 Mesh - Curly Plant - Lettering adjusted with envelope placed on the Mesh object (rectangle)